shivajid/PredictPoliceAppearance/README.md

 # h2o
-This is a Datascience Solution for h2o problem set given for interview pupose.
+This is a Datascience Solution for h2o problem.

 ## Files
  There are two files for the solution